 - Unit 4: Implementing a Biological Control Program

 - Unit 5: Interactions of Pesticides and Biological Control Programs

 - Unit 6: Greenhouse Examples of Biological Control Systems: Application Strategy and Costs

 The first unit is an overview of the challenges and opportunities of biological control, how biological control systems work, factors to consider when developing your program, and the importance and methodology of scouting in the greenhouse.
 The second unit of the course covers the commercially available biological control agents sold in the United States and provides benchmark release rates and facts useful to those releasing biological control agents in the greenhouse.
 Unit three discusses the four most common banker plant systems for green peach and melon aphids, greenhouse whitefly, and western flower thrips.
 The fourth unit covers important issues, such as, quality control of biological control agents.
 Unit five addresses integrating pesticides (including fungicides) with biological control agents.
 Unit 6 presents examples of biological control programs implemented by growers for wholesale spring bedding plants and greenhouse vegetable operations.

 Preview: View a preview of the course here.

 Cost: The cost is $129 per person.

-Course offerings: This course is offered once a year in the winter months
+Course offering: This course is offered once a year in the winter months

 - Registration period: November